-Nie Mingjue disappeared for a day.
-Lan Xichen did as well.
-They came back as the sun set holding Wen Ruohan’s head, accompanied by a man Wei Wuxian had never seen before: a meek alpha not much older than he, who smelled of weathered wood, whom Lan Xichen looked at with care and Nie Mingjue with distrust.
+Nie Mingjue disappeared for a day after, and so did Lan Xichen.
+They came back as the sun set, holding Wen Ruohan’s head, accompanied by a man Wei Wuxian had never seen before: a meek qianyuan not much older than him who smelled of weathered wood and whom Lan Xichen looked at with care and Nie Mingjue with distrust.

 His name was Meng Yao.
 He was, according to Lan Xichen, a spy who had spent months in Wen Ruohan’s company and risked his own life to carry information to them all.
 Meng Yao greeted every sect leader in Nie Mingjue’s high tent, and when Wei Wuxian’s turn came to stand before him, he nodded his head deeply.

 “Young master Wei,” he said.
 “I have heard much about you.”

 His eyes were eager, his tone oddly sweet.
 He had a face in the shape of a heart, with wide eyes glowing brightly under torchlight, with a quality to him that made him seem a little helpless, a little too kind.
 He did not once look at Zhu Yuansu cowering behind Wei Wuxian’s back and ask about his unlawful presence, or about the rumors which had spread thickly over all allied forces.

 Wei Wuxian is opening kunze houses.
 Wei Wuxian is stealing from ravaged villages and sects, and walks around with his loot shamelessly.